phantomstudios/reveal-on-scroll/README.md

 [![Actions Status][ci-image]][ci-url]
 [![PR Welcome][npm-downloads-image]][npm-downloads-url]

-Lightweight library to reveal elements on scroll as you scroll down or up.
+Lightweight library to reveal elements on scroll.

-Can be used standalone as pure TS implementation, or alongside it's full optional CSS animation library (Coming Soon as seen below!).

 Also SSR safe and won't break build if pre-rendered.